 The mission of IKE AO PONO is to increase the number of Native Hawaiian and Pacific Islander Nurses in Hawaii to improve health and healthcare, with special attention to at-risk, under-represented and under-served communities.
-With the full support of the SONDH, the UH Administration and the Board of Regents, the Native Hawaiian Councils of Kualii and Pukoa and community health partners such as Papa Ola Lokahi, Kamehameha Schools and The Queen’s Medical Center.
+The program has the full support of UH Manoa Nursing, the UH Administration and the Board of Regents, the Native Hawaiian Councils of Kualii and Pukoa and community health partners such as Papa Ola Lokahi, Kamehameha Schools and The Queen’s Medical Center.
 IKE AO PONO means to envision a lasting improvement, advancement, and promotion of health within the individual, family and the whole community.

 Education Specialist & IKE AO PONO Undergraduate Student Advisor

 Honolulu, HI 96822